 I used my extra time to explore the grounds of Machu Picchu some more and to ogle the llamas.

-I said my goodbyes to the mountains and it was surreal that such a long goal
+I said my goodbyes to the mountains and it was surreal that such a long goal was now accomplished.

 I made my bus with time to spare, so I stopped at La Leña for an alpaca steak.
 I love alpacas, but I had wanted to try it before leaving town.
 It was delicious!
 It was tender and juicy and cooked perfectly.